eslinko/zeya-server/README.md

 ```bash
 copy cp main-local.php.example main-local.php
 ```
-4) Fill in the required fields with your database connection data in main-local.php file
+4) Fill in the required fields with your database connection data in main-local.php file.
+Fill telegram bot id and chat gpt api key
 5) Fill mailer data in main-local.php file to receive mail
 6) Fill in the fields in the params.php file with your data